cseanburns/journal-issues/manuscript.md

 It is an attempt to make
 the entire research process more transparent.
-This is done by disseminating and communicating as much of the workflow as possible, which was not possible at scale in the print era.
+This is done by disseminating and communicating as much of the research workflow as possible, which was not possible at scale in the print era.
 Although there have always been barriers to access, the goal of publishing research has long been